ibexa/documentation-developer/docs/guide/request_lifecycle.md

 When arriving at a Web server, the request is filtered by Apache Virtual Host, Nginx Server Blocks or equivalent.
 This mainly (and shortly) separates requests of static resources from requests to the application.

-As Ibexa DXP is a Symfony application, everything starts like in Symfony &mdash; see [Symfony and HTTP Fundamentals](https://symfony.com/doc/current/introduction/http_fundamentals.html).
+As Ibexa DXP is a Symfony application, everything starts like in Symfony, see [Symfony and HTTP Fundamentals](https://symfony.com/doc/current/introduction/http_fundamentals.html).

 If the HTTP request is to be treated by Ibexa DXP, it goes to the [Symfony Front Controller](https://symfony.com/doc/current/configuration/front_controllers_and_kernel.html#the-front-controller) public/index.php